 We started out with one litter box for both cats.
 It was fine, they didn’t mind.
 They were young and small.
 As they grew however, we begin to realize one or both of them wasn’t always using the litter box for urine.
 At no point in time did they ever poop on the floor but that probably would have been easier to deal with.

 I turned to the internet searching for answers.
 I’m sharing the list of the most common possible reasons below.
-We were lucky, our problem seems to have been the need for either two litter boxes or one really big litter box.
+We found the solution to our problem and an easy fix.

 9 Reasons Cats Stop Using Their Litter Box

-Box is too small.
+- Box is too small.
 Is your cat able to turn around and scratch to cover their business?
 Does their body bump into the sides of the box?
-I can name 3 people I know who had this exact problem.
 A larger litter box was the only remedy needed.
+See our DIY Oversize Litter Box

-Lazy Lids Those lids on the litter box are not for the cat, they are for us.
+- Lazy Lids Those lids on the litter box are not for the cat, they are for us.
 Unfortunately rather than solve a problem, it may be creating a different one.
 This relates back to the size of the cat in relation to the size of the box.
 It also relates to out of sight, out of mind when it comes to not scooping often enough.
+You may only need to remove the lid for your cat to feel less confined in the litter box.
+It’s worth a try!

 They are so cute when they are little!
 That’s why I didn’t explode when he turned over the clean towels basket just so he could lay on them!
 I let him get his nap out.